DwFinch07/IT-HelpDesk-Toolkit-Python-Project/README.md

 Project is for Help Desk Automation

 Features Present in Application:
-  -Pings Google to test Internet Connection
-  -Checks if Firewall is Active
-  -Resource Montioring which includes
+  Pings Google to test Internet Connection, Checks if Firewall is Active, Resource Montioring which includes CPU cores,
-  CPU cores,
   CPU Frequency,
   CPU usage,